 6) Joint Health

-Ashwagandha root has been studied for its support of a healthy inflammatory response and joint health.* It has been shown in some studies to support occasional joint pain, stiffness, swelling, and discomfort in healthy men and women due to normal wear and tear.*8.9
+Ashwagandha root has been studied for its support of joint health.* It has been shown in some studies to support occasional joint pain, stiffness, swelling, and discomfort in healthy men and women due to normal wear and tear.*8,9

-This may be because, as shown in human studies, it seems to naturally mitigate levels of C-reactive protein, which is a systemic marker for the body's inflammatory response.*3
+This may be because, as shown in human studies, it seems to naturally mitigate levels of C-reactive protein.*3

-One animal study found that Ashwagandha strengthened the immune systems of mice by promoting an increase in white blood cells.*22
+One animal study found that Ashwagandha strengthened the immune systems of mice by promoting an increase in white blood cells.*20

 While more studies are needed to substantiate Ashwagandha’s role in immune support in humans, an increase in white blood cells of this type could, theoretically, help humans maintain their health longer.*